NSAPH-Projects/power_outage_national_cvd_hosp/project_progress_notes.md

 - calculate coverage (DONE)
 - missingness interpretation using simulation paper results (DONE)
-- look at autocorrelations in order to decide if we need dlnm or unconstrained lags
+- look at autocorrelations in order to decide if we need dlnm or unconstrained lags (DONE - autocorr is really small, no need for DLNM)
-- anlayses for CVD and respiratory separately
+- analyses for CVD and respiratory separately
-- fix hypertension hosp codes
+- fix hypertension hosp codes (DONE)
+- check dispersion

 Additional analyses:
 - sex